claudiarreyes/classifier/README.md

 Inputs required:

-1. Background corrected, long cadence power spectra, files should end in '.psd.bgcorr'
+1. Background corrected, long cadence power spectra, individual files should end in '.psd.bgcorr'
-2. File containing pipeline results of estimated Δν and ν_{max}, in coloumns named "numax(gaus)" and "dnu", respectively.
+2. Table containing pipeline results of estimated Δν and ν_{max}, in coloumns named "numax(gaus)" and "dnu", respectively.
 Column named "file" should correspond to the names of the PSD files, but ending on '.psd' (not '.psd.bgcorr')

 Outputs: